Derived Kan extension for strict polynomial functors: Applications to nontwisted functors

-where $Sp_{\lambda}$ is the Specht module associated to $\lambda$ [JK, Chap.
-7.1] and $[h^i_k]$ is a suitable shift of grading [C3, Th.
-4.4].
-Moreover, $S_{F_k^i(\lambda)}$ satisfies both assumptions of Prop.
-3.6, hence
+where $Sp_{\lambda}$ is the Specht module associated to $\lambda$ (\cite{JK}, Chap.
+7.1) and $[h^i_k]$ is a suitable shift of grading (see \cite{C4}, Th.
+4.4).
+Moreover, $S_{F_k^i(\lambda)}$ satisfies the first assumption of Prop.
+4.1, hence

-\end{prop} {\bf Remark:\ } These facts follow from [C3, Th.
-4.4] but we shall prove them independently, since, as we will see, [C3, Th.
-4.4] may be deduced from our Prop.
-3.7.
-This way we will obtain the Ext--computations of [C3] in a much simpler way.
+\end{prop} {\bf Remark:\ } These facts follow from \cite{C4}, Th.
+4.4 but we shall prove them independently, since, as we will see, \cite{C4}, Th.
+4.4 may be deduced from our Prop.
+4.1, Prop.
+4.2.
+This way we will obtain the Ext--computations of \cite{C4} in a much simpler way.